canxium/docs/src/whitepaper/roadmap.md

    - Implement a basic mechanism for Canxium to accept and validate Kaspa blocks.
    - Create a lightweight integration layer for the `kHeavyHash` algorithm within Canxium's framework.

-2. **Offline Mining Adaptation**
+2. **Retained PoW Mining Adaptation**
-   - Integrate Kaspa block data into Canxium’s offline mining protocol.
+   - Integrate Kaspa block data into Canxium’s Retained PoW mining protocol.
-   - Test scenarios for how offline mining workflows will incorporate Kaspa’s data.
+   - Test scenarios for how Retained PoW mining workflows will incorporate Kaspa’s data.

 3. **Testnet Deployment**
    - Deploy the updated Canxium node software on a dedicated testnet.
-   - Simulate merge-mining with Kaspa blocks to debug any technical or performance issues.
+   - Simulate mining with Kaspa blocks to debug any technical or performance issues.

 ---